tytydraco/yessleep/out/I_performed_The_Stranger_Ritual_to_have_someone_meet_their_end_And_the_person_I_ended_was_a_psychopath_that_shouldnt_have_existed.md

-I'm sure some of you know what the Stranger Ritual is, right?
+I'm sure some of you are asking what the Stranger Ritual is, right?
 Well, perhaps you're safer not knowing about such a ritual.
 But if you do want to know, however, then I guess I'll tell you.
 The Stranger Ritual is a ritual that allows anyone to contact something from another world, a world beyond the limits of human comprehension.
 Some people believe this ritual allows anyone to contact Death itself.

 At least, that's what I heard from people who talked about it.